-Diane Jarvi’s recordings Foreign Winds, Revontuli, Flying Into Blue and Paper Heart and Wild Gardens are heard on radio throughout Europe, Australia as well as around the US.
+Diane Jarvi’s recordings Foreign Winds, Revontuli, Flying Into Blue, Paper Heart and Wild Gardens are heard on radio throughout Europe, Australia as well as around the US.
 She has been the subject of two film documentaries, Muistot and Kaipuu, by the award-winning Finnish filmmaker Erkki Määtänen.
 She is known in Finland as Minnesotan Satakieli — The Minnesota Nightingale.
 She has studied kantele and Finnish folk music at the Sibelius Academy.
 And she has been the recipient of artistic grants and awards including a McKnight MacPhail performing fellowship and awarded Finlandia Foundation Performer of the Year.
 In 2010 she was the recipient of a grant from the Minnesota Arts and Cultural Heritage fund from the Minnesota State Arts Board to teach kantele in the town of Cokato, MN.
 She has also received a writing fellowship grant and an artist initiative grant from the Minnesota State Arts Board.

 An award-winning poet under the name Diane Jarvenpa, Jarvi has three books of poetry.
 Her most recent book, The Tender, Wild Things, was published by New Rivers Press.